hamentag/shop-inventory-management/README.md

 >  - Changes:
 Added the about page to the application
 The “About” page includes navigation to and from the “About” page and the main screen (Home button)
+>
+>

+### Task E:
+>  - Prompt:
+Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
+Note: Make sure the sample inventory is added only when both the part and product lists are empty.
+When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
+When duplicate items are added, make a “multi_pack” part.
+>
+> - Files:
+>  - InhousePart.java / Lines: 20-23
+>  - OutsourcePart.java / Lines: 20-25
+>  - BootStrapData.java / Lines: 46-62, 82-93
+>  - README.md / Lines 70-84
+>
+>